WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

 </div>

 <div style="min-height: 14px;">
-  &nbsp;Now that we have an idea of the purpose of twi3.dll is, we can being to test why it&#8217;s consuming so much CPU. &nbsp;Citrix has options for modifying the behaviour of twi3.dll via <a href="http://support.citrix.com/article/CTX101644">&#8220;Seamless Flags&#8221;</a>.
+  &nbsp;Now that we have an idea of the purpose of twi3.dll is, we can being to test why it's consuming so much CPU. &nbsp;Citrix has options for modifying the behaviour of twi3.dll via <a href="http://support.citrix.com/article/CTX101644">"Seamless Flags"</a>.
 </div>

 <div style="min-height: 14px;">